adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 - **Technology Accelerators**: Most companies treat technology in one of two ways: like a fad that must be catered to reluctantly, or as the primary source of their future success.
 Yet great companies think of technology not as an end, but a means.
 They carefully choose and commit technologies that can accelerate existing successful processes.

-	[Think about banks vs fintech](/blog/canadian-fintech-startups-have-only-3-options/).
+	- [Think about banks vs fintech](/blog/canadian-fintech-startups-have-only-3-options/).
 Banks resist and then reluctantly submit to new technologies.
 The primary value proposition of many fintech startups isn't better technology, it's better customer experience.

 	Better technology is simply a more effective medium to provide new products, prices, and support to customers fed up with the bureaucracy, fees, and self-interest of big banks.

-	Or consider Research in Motion / Blackberry (or any other startup) that believed technology like data-efficient networks and physical keyboards could be a primary, lasting competitive advantage.
-[Paralyzed by their arrogance and internal chaos](/blog/leisure-reading-part-1/#losingthesignal), they failed to see the iPhone's rise was because they delivered an email, internet, media, app experience that anyone from 5 to 95 years old could pick up and use.
+	- Or consider Research in Motion / Blackberry that believed technology like data-efficient networks and physical keyboards could be a primary, lasting competitive advantage.
+[Paralyzed by their arrogance and internal chaos](/blog/leisure-reading-part-1/#losingthesignal), they failed to see why the iPhone mattered until it was too late.

+	The iPhone soared because they delivered an email, internet, media, and app experience that anyone from 5 to 95 years old could pick up and use.
 People wanted the better experience and didn't care if that cost them a keyboard, battery life, and higher cellular costs.

+	**Blackberry made technology the product.
+Apple used technology as the medium for an experience.**

-	Despite countless historical examples to learn from, I still see so many startups obliviously making the same mistake.
+	Despite countless historical examples to learn from, I still see so many startups obliviously making this same mistake.

 - **The Flywheel and the Doom Loop**: Great companies never became great overnight or because of a single action or speech.
 They became great over time.
 Consistent effort in a single direction compounding throughout the organization until a breakthrough happened not as a function of luck, but of inevitable momentum.